BrokeLZ/LBridge/README.md

 # Disclaimer
-LBridge is still in beta, things may change in the future
+LBridge is still in beta, things may change in the future.

+Currently only Houdini Indie or NC are supported.

 Documentation: https://docs.google.com/document/d/1Sb-wLT90WwU-ZzOnbctnEz3rQ6fUw2dDNmt3yN-Lhlc/edit?usp=sharing